Amanda is a graduate student focusing on global economic trends.

 Using Euro for Unification

 We know that the euro came about because of the creation of the European Union.
-With this as our starting point, we can conclude that the euro is meant to unify all the member states economically—at least initially.
+With this as our starting point, we can conclude that the euro is meant to unify all the member states economically—or at least it was initially.

 Adopting the euro as the national currency brought a lot of advantages.
 For one, smaller countries can enjoy the support of powerhouse economies like Germany and France.
 Weaker economies also enjoy lower interest rates.
 Because of these lower rates, more foreign investments come into the euro-using country.